 Understanding Import Taxes: VAT versus Duty

-The rational for the application of new tariffs by the US Government has been expanded to include value added tax.
-This comes as the reality of imposing reciprocal tariffs versus Europe and UK face the reality of low tariffs on American goods to these countries.
-With that, the conversation - some might say hyperbole - has expanded to include non-tariff obstacles.
+The rationale for the application of new tariffs by the US Government has expanded to include value-added tax (VAT).
+This development arrives as the challenges of imposing reciprocal tariffs against Europe and the UK collide with the reality of historically low tariffs on American goods entering those countries.
+Consequently, the conversation—which some might characterize as hyperbole—has broadened to include non-tariff obstacles.
 (Spoiler alert: VAT is not one of them).

 Understanding the difference between VAT on imports and import duty is crucial for businesses engaged in international trade.
-A simple way to view VAT is as a sales tax.
-While the USA sales tax applies at the state and local level, VAT is applied at the national level.
+A simplified way to view VAT is as a sales tax.
+However, while the USA sales tax applies at the state and local levels, VAT is applied consistently at the national level.

-While state and local sales tax average less than 10%, VAT in Europe and the UK averages around 20%.
+For context, while state and local sales taxes in the US average less than 10 percent, VAT in Europe and the UK averages around 20 percent.

-VAT is imposed at every stage of the process (“value added” at each stage).
-While VAT is paid by businesses, they can claim back VAT paid on all their purchases.
-This ensures there is not an escalation or cumulative taxing effect on a finished product.
-By contrast, most businesses in the US are unable to claim back sales tax they pay on purchases.
+VAT is imposed at every stage of the supply chain process (taxing the "value added" at each step).
+While businesses pay VAT, they can claim back the VAT paid on all their business purchases.
+This mechanism ensures there is no escalating or cumulative tax burden on the final finished product.
+By contrast, most businesses in the US are unable to claim back the sales tax they pay on intermediate purchases.

-- VAT is a national tax as US sales taxes are based on the rate where they are consumed.
+- VAT is a national tax, whereas US sales taxes are based on the local rate where the goods are consumed.

 - If a European resident orders from a US retailer, they do not pay US sales tax.

-- A European (or other country with a VAT regiment) does not charge US consumers VAT
+- A European business (or a business in any other country with a VAT regimen) does not charge US consumers VAT.

-Nearly half of US sales tax revenue comes from business to business intermediate transactions.
-Contrary to VAT, this cost is accumulated with every purchase US producers.
-By contrast, VAT's reclaiming mechanism avoids the duplication of tax.
+Nearly half of US sales tax revenue comes from business-to-business intermediate transactions.
+Unlike VAT, this cost accumulates with every purchase made by US producers.
+The reclaiming mechanism built into VAT successfully avoids this duplication of tax.

-With the general lowering of tariffs over the last several decades, there has been a rise in what are called non-tariff barriers.
+With the general lowering of tariffs over the last several decades, there has been a corresponding rise in what are known as non-tariff barriers.
 Learn more about non-tariff barriers.

-Non- tariff barriers include such things as certification requirements.
-Many can be viewed as reasonable restrictions necessary for wellbeing and safety.
-But, many are also viewed as unfair limitations
+Non-tariff barriers include requirements such as specific product certifications.
+While many can be viewed as reasonable restrictions necessary for public well-being and safety, others are criticized as unfair trade limitations.
+Common examples include:

 - Licensing Requirements